Using the Point-to-Point Method for Fault Current Calcs

 Key Considerations for Accurate Calculations

-- Account for All Impedance: Include busbars, disconnect switches, and other components in the path, not just conductors.
-A complete panelboard differs from a load center and has its own impedance characteristics.
+- Account for All Impedance: Include busbars, disconnect switches, and other fixed components in the path, not just conductors.
+A complete panelboard differs from a load center and has its own impedance characteristics that affect downstream fault currents.

 - Document Everything: As required by NEC 110.24, the calculation must be documented and made available.
-The equipment label must show the AFC and the date of the calculation.
+The equipment label should show the AFC (or the method to determine it) and the date of the calculation.

-- Update When Systems Change: If major modifications occur, such as a utility transformer upgrade or the addition of large motors, the AFC must be recalculated and labels updated.
+- Update When Systems Change: If major modifications occur—such as changing the utility transformer, adding or removing large motors, or replacing major switchgear—the AFC must be recalculated and labels updated.

 Frequently Asked Questions (FAQ)